constantinpape/torch-em/README.md

 This library is in a very early state, so don't expect a stable API, no bugs and there be dragons ;).
 Early feedback is highly appreciated, just open an issue!

 Highlights:
+- Functional API with sensible defaults to train a simple model with a few lines of code.
+- Differentiable augmentations on GPU and CPU thanks to [kornia](https://github.com/kornia/kornia)
+- Export trained models to [bioimage.io](https://bioimage.io/#/) model format with one function call.

+Design:
 - All parameters are specified in code, no configuration files.
 - No callback logic; to extend the core functionality inherit from `trainer.DefaultTrainer` instead.
-- Functional API with sensible defaults to train a simple model with a few lines of code.
-- Export trained models to [bioimage.io](https://bioimage.io/#/) model format with one function call.

 ```python
 # train a 2d U-Net for foreground and boundary segmentation of nuclei